 Together the companies received taxpayer aid totaling about $187 billion.
 The housing market's gradual recovery has made Freddie and Fannie profitable again, and they have fully repaid their taxpayer aid.

 Freddie's first-quarter profit marked a steep drop from the $4 billion it earned in the same period of 2014.
 Yet the results showed improvement from the fourth quarter of last year, when Freddie's net income fell to $227 million from $8.6 billion a year earlier.
 Also at that time, losses on the investments Freddie uses to hedge against swings in interest rates, known as derivatives, were largely to blame.

 For the first quarter, Freddie said it sustained losses on derivatives of $2.4 billion, including $1.8 billion related to accounting changes.

 The decline in interest rates has continued despite the end last October of the Federal Reserve's monthly bond purchases, which had been intended to keep long-term rates low.
 After a winter in which growth nearly froze, the Fed downgraded its view of the economy last week and offered no sign that a rate increase might be coming soon.

 Freddie and Fannie own or guarantee about half of all U.S. mortgages, worth about $5 trillion.
 Along with other federal agencies, they back roughly 90 percent of new home loans.

 The two companies don't directly make loans to borrowers.
 They buy mortgages from lenders, package them as bonds, guarantee them against default and sell them to investors.
 That helps make loans available.

-The market's revival beginning in 2012 has been fitful, and housing has lagged behind the rest of the economy.
+The housing market's revival beginning in 2012 has been fitful, and it has lagged behind the rest of the economy.
 Despite the low borrowing rates that could lure prospective homebuyers, the market has remained hampered by tight mortgage credit, rising home prices and stagnating incomes.